Ineos: Criticism

 In March 2016, Ineos's Port of Runcorn ChlorVinyls facility was found guilty of releasing caustic soda into the Manchester Ship Canal.
 The company was ordered to pay a fine of £166,650.

 In 2018, Ineos applied for a test core drilling for shale gas at Woodsetts (United Kingdom).
 It was met by protests of residents.
 New plans for drilling at Woodsetts and Harthill had been applied and eventually approved by the Planning Inspectorate.

 In January 2021, concerns were raised over Ineos's alleged poor environmental record after the University of Oxford accepted a £100 million donation from Ineos in order to establish the Ineos Oxford Institute for AMR Research.

+On May 1, 2024, the Ontario Ministry of the Environment suspended Environmental Compliance Approval for Ineos Styrolutions' Sarnia, Ontario site, citing excessive benzene emission levels; the site must shut down operations until benzene emissions can be returned to "acceptable levels".

 Sports

-INEOS has invested in elite sport across football, running, rugby, cycling, sailing and Formula One.
-INEOS is owner of French Ligue 1 side OGC Nice and Swiss Challenge League side FC Lausanne-Sport.
+INEOS has invested in elite sport across football, running, rugby, cycling, sailing, and Formula One.
+INEOS is owner of French Ligue 1 side OGC Nice and Swiss Super League side FC Lausanne-Sport.
+INEOS also own a minority stake of 28.94% in Manchester United F.C which plays in the Premier League.
 INEOS is Principal Partner and third equal owner of the Mercedes-AMG Petronas F1 Team.
 INEOS fully funds the INEOS Grenadiers cycling team and INEOS Britannia, Challenger of Record at the 37th America's Cup.
 INEOS is Performance Partner to the All Blacks and New Zealand's Teams in Black and to Eliud Kipchoge and the NN Running Team.
 In October 2019, INEOS supported Eliud Kipchoge to break the elusive 2-hour marathon barrier with Kipchoge completing the feat in a time of 1:59.40.2.

 Beyond elite sport, INEOS supports The Daily Mile Foundation — a running initiative for school children to get them moving for 15 minutes a day.

+In January 2025 INEOS failed to pay $10 million as part of its sponsorship deal to the rugby team, All Blacks, the sponsorship deal contract has since been cancelled.